CharlieJT/Simon-Memory-Game/tests.md

     When the website is opened up in Mozilla Firefox and Internet Explorer, the controls of the Simon Board are floating in different directions and not sitting correctly on the page.

-    After trying to work out a section with vendor-prefixes.
+    After trying to work out a solution with vendor-prefixes.
 A solution was not found for this issue unfortunately, as stated in the 'Sounds being produced in Safari' section, the game would be better suited for a mobile app.
 I will continue to research in to find out a solution to the problem.